Margomcclintock/ec2-ai-agent-enhancement/README.md

 1. **Build AI Agent Infrastructure**

-   - Create AI Agents with proper roles and instructions for EC2 remediation
+   - Created AI Agents with proper roles and instructions for EC2 remediation
-   - Implement Script Tool that adapts existing RemediationHelper logic for conversational use
+   - Implemented Script Tool that adapted existing RemediationHelper logic for conversational use
    - Configured supervised execution with human approval requirements